MarineRoboticsGroup/graff_cpp/README.md

  * `build-essential`
  * `cmake` (3.0.2+)
- * ZeroMQ - can be obtained using your package manager via `sudo apt install libzmq-dev`
+ * ZeroMQ - can be obtained using your package manager via `sudo apt install libzmq3-dev`
  * Niels Lohmann's [JSON library](https://github.com/nlohmann/json) - taken care of by the `configure.sh` script

 ### Build